status-im/nimbus-eth2/docs/the_auditors_handbook/src/01_introduction.md

 - The NBC project.
 - The dependencies of the project.

-A particular focus will be given to feature related to safety, correctness, error handling, testing, fuzzing, or inspecting Nim code.
+A particular focus will be given to features related to safety, correctness, error handling, testing, fuzzing, or inspecting Nim code.

-One of the major highlight of Nim is that it compiles to C or C++ before compiling to native code.
+One of the major highlights of Nim is that it compiles to C or C++ before compiling to native code.
 All techniques available to audit C code can be used to audit Nim.

+The dependencies NBC rely on are detailed per audit phase in the [build system and dependencies](03.2_build_system_and_dependencies.md) section.